Re-wiring Democracy: connecting institutions and citizens in the digital age

 - Curriculum

-Participants engaged with critical questions such as: Can digital organizing set safeguards and standards for e-democracy applications?
-How can NGOs and other democracy advocates harness these tools to enhance efficiency, accountability, and transparency?
-Is it possible to make media literacy a universal skill, and should e-citizenship competences become an integral part of civic education programs?
-Additionally, the seminars considered how education and e-learning can empower citizens with the skills necessary for active participation in digital societies, including responses to challenges like hate speech and digital surveillance.
+Can digital organizing set safeguards and standards for e-democracy applications?
+How can civil society and other democracy advocates harness these tools to enhance efficiency, accountability, and transparency?
+Is it possible to make media literacy a universal skill, and should e-citizenship competencies become an integral part of civic education programs?
+How can education and e-learning empower citizens with the skills necessary for active participation in digital societies, including responses to challenges like hate speech and digital surveillance?
+The focus of the presentations includes: digital politics and digital democracy; digital organizing; digital journalism and social media; media and disinformation; digital citizenship education; elections in the digital era; and the impact of digital technology on governance.

 -